This is a rather long title but I have to confess it is influenced by a podcast I listened to.

 Most people start with a product first and I can relate to that because I happen to also have my own product.

-When I started my list building journey I was taught that I should first have something to sell and that is what I did.
+When I started my list-building journey I was taught that I should first have something to sell and that is exactly what I did.

 The suggestion he shares here is to learn how to build an audience and then use your interactions with your audience to organically find out what product you should create.